NaomiThomson/indecision-app/README.md

 ![](https://i.imgur.com/9CWNb6n.png?3)

 After you've entered your options, click the button at the top to decide your fate!
-The button knows best.

 ### Accept the chosen option

 ![](https://i.imgur.com/NdCKdBm.png?2)

 The button has chosen, and you must obey.
-Have fun!
+Have fun at the movies!

 ## Installation